-Coolant radiator has the main role of cooling the system down.
+The coolant radiator has the main role of cooling the system down.

-In short, it consists of small metal pipes integrated in to a sort of metal “honeycomb”.
+In short, it consists of small metal pipes integrated into a sort of metal “honeycomb”.

 Radiators have their life span.
 It’s usually long (for at least 200,000 km without any problems).

-Main reasons for damaged car radiators will be material fatigue (due to high temperatures and pressure) or physical damage.
+The main reasons for damaged car radiators will be material fatigue (due to high temperatures and pressure) or physical damage.

-Best recognized by leaks, moisture and oxidation traces on the coolant radiator itself.
+Best recognized by leaks, moisture, and oxidation traces on the coolant radiator itself.